darthpelo/LedControl/RPiLedsControl/README.md

 ## 📖 Documentation

-Officialy there's not any documentation about Vapor ARM support, but after followed the [istructions](http://dev.iachieved.it/iachievedit/swift-3-0-on-raspberry-pi-2-and-3/) to install Swift 3 on a Raspbbery Pi 2/3, you can use the Vapor [documentation](https://vapor.github.io/documentation/getting-started/install-toolbox.html) and install it on your Rasbbery, also with Ubuntu 16.04.
+Officially there's not any documentation about Vapor ARM support, but after followed the [instructions](http://dev.iachieved.it/iachievedit/swift-3-0-on-raspberry-pi-2-and-3/) to install Swift 3 on a Raspberry Pi 2/3, you can use the Vapor [documentation](https://vapor.github.io/documentation/getting-started/install-toolbox.html) and install it on your Raspberry, also with Ubuntu 16.04.

 Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package and others information.